Jantar Mantar

 In Jairpur, the capital of the Federal State of

-Rhajasthan situated in the west of India, you will find one of the most timeless and
+Rhajasthan in the north-west of India, you will find one of the most timeless and

 culturally independent pieces of architecture in the world.
-A place of religion and
+A place where religion and

-science still in its own unsecularized integrity, only comparable with the witnesses
+science are still living in an unsecularized integrity, only comparable with the witnesses

 in stone of the archaic cultures.